Employment-Based Immigration: Third Preference EB-3

 - The “other workers” subcategory is for persons performing unskilled labor requiring less than 2 years training or experience, not of a temporary or seasonal nature.

-Third preference petitions (EB-2) generally be accompanied by an approved, individual labor certification (PERM) from the Department of Labor on Form ETA-9089 for a full-time position.
+Third preference petitions (EB-2) generally be accompanied by an approved, individual Permanent Labor Certification (PERM) from the Department of Labor (DOL) on Form ETA-9089 for a full-time position.
 In some cases, the petition may be submitted to U.S. Citizenship and Immigration Service (USCIS) with an uncertified ETA-9089 for consideration as Schedule A occupation such as Physical Therapists; Professional Nurses; Person with Exceptional Ability in the Sciences or Arts; Person with Exceptional Ability Performing Arts.

 Labor Certification will have to show that: